In about 7 hours we’ll let you discover the main tour in Bucharest.

-The tour will continue passing from the Free Press Square to Victory Square, where is the Victory Palace, the place for Romanian Government.
+The tour will continue passing from the Free Press Square to Victory Square, where is the Victory Palace, the place for the Romanian Government.

-Next stop will be in the Revolution Square to admire the Athenaeum (we can see inside a 75 meters long and 3 meters wide fresco that decorates the circular wall of the concert hall showing us the most important moments of Romanian history starting with the conquest of Dacia by Roman emperor Traian and ending with the Greater Romania in 1918.
+The next stop will be in Revolution Square to admire the Athenaeum.
+We can see inside a 75 meters long and 3 meters wide fresco that decorates the circular wall of the concert hall.
+It’s showing us the most important moments of Romanian history starting with the conquest of Dacia by Roman emperor Traian and ending with Greater Romania in 1918.

 We’ll continue with the Royal Palace (now is the National Art Museum) and the balcony where Ceausescu talked for the last time to the people.
 That’s happened from the former Central Committee of the Communist Party building.
 In front of this building, we can admire the memorial dedicated to the heroes from 1989’s revolution.